hashicorp/terraform/website/source/docs/providers/aws/r/kinesis_analytics.html.markdown

 - `name` - (Required) A name to identify the application.
 This is unique to the AWS account and region the application is created in.
 - `application_description` - (Optional) a short sring that identifies the application purpose.
 - `application_code` - (Optional) sql code that will run at the heart of this application.
-- `inputs` - (Optional) up to four kinesis streams are supported as stream inputs.
+- `inputs` - (Optional) AWS supports one kinesis stream input to an application.
 - `outputs` - (Optional) up to four kinesis streams/firehose are supported as stream outputs.